Fslippe/master_project/docs/plan.md

 - Wind direction and transition extraction
   - Using minimum threshold for sizes of label areas to mask unsure predictions.
+  - Using Douglas Peucker algorithm to get lines that can be used as angles.
+    - Problem: data not ordered on a line, but in terms of position in 2d-Space
+  - Using linear regression on closest datapoints
+    - REMBEMBER TO USE max distance for closest points to count towards linreg

 #### TEST MATRIX
 -- TESTING accuracy metric